Skip to content

 63. Amount of deforestation and/or ecosystem conversion recorded in own operations since cut-off date?

-0 - The company reports that there was zero deforestation 2021, figures are not reported for 2022.
-No cut-off date for deforestation is specified.
+0 - The company reports zero deforestation in 2021, but figures are not reported for 2023.
+However, no cut-off date for deforestation is specified.
+The information is between two to five years old.

 • N